 What do Medicare Star Ratings mean?

 Plan performance is rated on several categories, including quality of care, customer service, accuracy, safety and more.
 Every plan is evaluated and their ratings are subject to change every year.
-Medicare issues new Star Ratings every fall—prior to the Annual Election Period (open enrollment)—so that beneficiaries can make coverage choices based on the most up-to-date performance ratings.
+Medicare issues new Star Ratings every fall—prior to the Annual Enrollment Period (open enrollment)—so that beneficiaries can make coverage choices based on the most up-to-date performance ratings.

 Return to the Medicare FAQ section to view more answers to other commonly asked questions about Medicare prescription drug coverage.